 Conviction on a DWI charge requires that the prosecution prove one of the following legal criteria:

 An arrest for driving while intoxicated (DWI) in the state of Texas requires prompt and effective action.
 Even a first DWI conviction can have lasting effects that should be avoided at all costs.
 The truth is that being represented by a qualified Houston-area DWI lawyer will greatly increase the possibility of having a DWI charge reduced or dismissed.

 A professional criminal defense attorney is prepared with just the right questions and answers.
 Never lose sight of the fact that a driving while intoxicated charge requires that the prosecution and law enforcement officials prove their case beyond any reasonable doubt in court.
-When erratic or illegal driving patterns prompt a traffic stop, an arrest for operating a motor vehicle under the influence of drugs or alcohol may be triggered by one of the following circumstances:

 The state of Texas is tough on drivers who operate a motor vehicle, watercraft or airplane while under the influence of drugs or alcohol.
 Depending on the severity of the charge, a first DWI conviction is a Class B misdemeanor.
-The defendant can be punished in one or more of the following ways:

 A DWI assault charge can result in a third-degree felony conviction for severely injuring someone while driving.
 The associated penalties include as many as 10 years in prison and up to a $10,000 fine.
 When a driver causes the death of another person while driving under the influence of drugs or alcohol, they can be charged with DWI manslaughter.
 Conviction could mean a second-degree felony, as many as 20 years in prison and a fine of no more than $10,000.